SwethaMagesh/CS-Gate-Notes/CS/09 DBMS/DBMS.md

 ### Functional Dependency
 - In general, a functional dependency α → β always holds- If either all values of α are unique or if all values of β are same or both.
-- Types: Trivial and Non trivial (RHS is subset of LHS)
+- Types: Trivial and Non trivial
+    - X → Y is trivial only when Y is subset of X.
+    - X → Y is called completely non-trivial when X intersect Y is NULL.
+    - X → Y is called semi non-trivial when X intersect Y is not NULL. `Examples: AB → BC`
 ### Canonical cover
 - Irreducible set
 - ***Step1:*** Split RHS individually.
 Find closure with and without each FD to determine if it is essential.
 Eliminate unnecessary